SomMeri/less4j/README.md

 ## API Description
 Access the compiler through the `com.github.sommeri.less4j.LessCompiler` interface.
 Its thread safe implementation is `com.github.sommeri.less4j.core.DefaultLessCompiler`.
 The interface exposes following methods:
 *  `compile(File inputFile)` - compiles a file.
-Import statements are assumed to be relative to supplied file.
+Import statements are assumed to be relative to that file.
-*  `compile(URL inputFile)` - compiles resource referenced through url/uri.
-It supports http, https, jar, ftp, gopher and mail protocols  (e.g. all protocols supported by java.lang.URL).
+*  `compile(URL inputFile)` - compiles resource referenced through url.
+It supports all protocols supported by java.lang.URL e.g. http, https, jar, ftp, gopher and mail.
 *  `compile(String lessContent)` - compiles a string.
-Compiler will be unable to load imported files, less `@import` statements are compiled into css `@import` statement instead of being processed.
+Compiler will be unable to load imported files, less @import statements are compiled into css @import statement instead of being processed.
-*  `compile(LessSource inputFile)` - use `LessSource` interface to fetch imported files.
-It can be used to load less sheets from arbitrary source, e.g. database, npm or add non-relative search paths for import statements.
+*  `compile(LessSource inputFile)` - use [`LessSource`](https://github.com/SomMeri/less4j/wiki/Less-Source) interface to fetch imported files.
+It can be used to load less sheets from arbitrary source, for example database, or add non-relative search paths for import statements.
 Search path is a directory with less files we would like to import e.g., functionality similar to less.js --include-path option.
-See [wiki](https://github.com/SomMeri/less4j/wiki/Less-Source) for more details.

 Each of these method has an additional optional parameter `Configuration options`.
 Additional options allow you to configure generated [source map](https://github.com/SomMeri/less4j/wiki/Source-Maps), add [custom functions](https://github.com/SomMeri/less4j/wiki/Extending-Less-Language) and add [embedded scripting](https://github.com/SomMeri/less4j/wiki/Extending-Less-Language) into to compiler.